 - Chest pain

-If you have sudden cardiac arrest, you won't be able to seek care for yourself.
-It is very important to make sure the people you see on a regular basis know what to do in an emergency.
+If you have sudden cardiac arrest, you won't be able to get care for yourself.
+It's very important to make sure the people you see on a regular basis know what to do in an emergency.
 Calling 911 is the most important first step.

 Key points about heart block